ibnuda/fpmortals/manuscript/complete.md

 A>     ...
 A> ~~~~~~~~

-`foldLeft` traverses elements from left to right. `foldLeft` can be implemented in terms of `foldMap`, but most instances choose to implement it because it is such a basic operation.
-Since it is usually implemented with tail recursion, there are no *byname* parameters.

 `foldLeft` melangkahi semua elemen dari kiri ke kanan.
 Untuk mengimplementasikan `foldLeft`, kita bisa menggunakan `foldMap` walau kebanyakan instans juga mengimplementasikan sendiri `foldLeft` khusus untuk instans tersebut.
 Hal lain yang patut diperhatikan adalah implementasi metoda ini berupa rekursi akhir, `foldLeft` tidak menggunakan parameter panggilan.

-The only law for `Foldable` is that `foldLeft` and `foldRight` should each be consistent with `foldMap` for monoidal operations. e.g. appending an element to a list for `foldLeft` and prepending an element to a list for `foldRight`.
-However, `foldLeft` and `foldRight` do not need to be consistent with each other: in fact they often produce the reverse of each other.

 Hukum yang mengatur `Foldable` hanya ada satu, yaitu `foldLeft` dan `foldRight` harus konsisten dengan `foldMap` untuk operasi monoidal.